evgnomon/evgnomon.github.io/content/docs/hgl/index.md

 Copying, modification and distribution of the covered work is not restricted only if the following two conditions are both met:

-1. The source code of the distributed derivative work based on the covered work is also distributed under this license for all receivers without further restriction, term and condition or enforcing compliance by third parties including the state.
+1. The source code of the distributed derivative work based on the covered work is also distributed for all receivers under this license without further restriction, term and condition or enforcing compliance by third parties including the state.
 And

 2. Copying, modification and distribution of the covered work must keep the copyright notice and a verbatim copy of this license.
-The following disclaimer appropriately published in the documentation and/or other materials provided with the distribution.
+The following disclaimers appropriately published in the documentation and/or other materials provided with the distribution.

 #### 1. Aggregation of works